Direkt zum Inhalt springen

 Specialist focus of the degree programs:

-• Research into the theory and practice of health care: Research methodology, health services research, health economic evaluation
+• Research on the theory and practice of health care: Research methodology, health services research, health economic evaluation

 • Digitalization: artificial intelligence, data science, technology management